Employee Ownership Trust

 What is an Employee Ownership Trust (EOT)?

-An EOT allows a business to be owned by its employees and is generally set up by a company’s existing owners as part of an exit or succession plan.
-There are some attractive tax incentives available for the owners, and it remains a real alternative to a trade sale.
+An EOT is where the business is owned by the employees and is usually set up by the existing owners as part of an exit or succession planning.
+Often an EOT is set up using an employee benefit trust which provides a framework for employee ownership.
+This structure gives tax advantages and employee engagement by way of indirect ownership and management for employees through trusts.
+There are some great tax benefits for the owners, including avoiding paying capital gains tax, and it’s a real alternative to a trade sale.

-Introduced in 2014, EOT’s have increased in popularity particularly over the last couple of years, with over 1,000 now in existence.
-We explore the benefits, the requirements, and the route to employee-ownership in this article.
+Launched in 2014 EOT’s have grown in popularity over the last couple of years with now over 1,000 in existence.
+We look at the benefits, the requirements and the route to employee ownership in this article.

 What are the benefits of an EOT?